nutanix-cloud-native/cluster-api-ipam-provider-nutanix/docs/content/getting-started/managing_ips/_index.md

 weight = 2
 +++

-In order to manage IPs via CAIPAMN, a `NutanixIPPool` has to be created via the Kubernetes API.
+In order to manage IPs via CAIPAMX, a `NutanixIPPool` has to be created via the Kubernetes API.
 The `NutanixIPPool` specifies which Nutanix cluster and subnet to manage IPs in, and which credentials to use to perform IP operations.

 ## Create Nutanix credentials secret